ra100/fsfilm-iot/Outtatimers Portal/.kilocode/rules/memory-bank/context.md

 - **Improved blending logic**: Updated to take whole LED value from sequence with higher brightness for better visual effect.
 - **Enhanced rotation system**: Virtual gradients rotate at half speed with counter-rotating sequences for wave effect.
 - **Driver-based virtual gradients**: Refactored `generateVirtualGradients()` to use driver-based approach similar to `generateDriverColors()`, creating more sophisticated gradient patterns with random driver spacing and proper gradient interpolation.
+- **Dynamic hue selection**: Modified color drivers to randomly select hues from the configured min to max hue range, making the virtual gradient effect more dynamic and varied.
 - **Additive blending**: Modified virtual gradient effect to use additive color blending instead of brightness-based selection, creating brighter and more vibrant portal effects.
 - **Testing improvements**: Added comprehensive test for `generatePortalEffect()` in `test/test_portal_effect.cpp`.
 - **Build optimizations**: Fixed FastLED configuration warnings and type safety issues.